hastebrot/2025-prospecto/guides/tickets/T0005 docs backend concept.md

 | 0h                | -        | -             | -                |

 **acceptance criteria:**
-- we have an API gateway
+- API gateway is documented
-- we have a UI frontend
+- API testing is documented

 **out of scope:**